[40%, sampled in Kyrgyzstan]

 “What do men drink?”
 I finally asked him.

-The first thing you notice: most vodka in Kyrgyzstan is insanely cheap.
+The first thing I noticed was the price.
+Most vodka in Kyrgyzstan is insanely cheap.
 Like, life-threateningly cheap.
-This 500ml bottle was about 180som, making it less then 4€ for a 700ml bottle (10/10).
+This 500ml bottle was about 180 Som, making it less than 4€ for a 700ml bottle.

-When I asked people why vodka was so easily available in Kyrgyzstan, most of them said that if you made it more expensive, then people would just distill it themselves at home, thus posing a much greater risk to public health.
+When I asked people why vodka was so cheap in Kyrgyzstan, most of them said that if you made it more expensive, then people would just distill it at their homes, thus posing a much greater risk to public health.

 Okay, so Ozon it was.
-This stuff says “oxygen-enriched” on the label.
-Being a sportsman, I always love the idea that drinking hard liquor can somehow be good for me.
+This stuff says OXYGEN-ENRICHED on the label.
+Being conscious about my health, I’ve always loved the idea that drinking hard liquor can somehow be good for me.
 More oxygen?
-Hell yeah!
+Yes, please!

 And the stuff tasted surprisingly good.
-In my little drinking diary, I noted that Ozon didn’t taste like air at all, but that it was mild and gentle when consumed straight (8/10), and that the aftertaste was very good too (8/10).
-Heart-warming and nice.
+I keep a little drinking journal.
+In it I noted that Ozon didn’t taste like air at all, but that it was mild and gentle when consumed neat and at room temperature.
+I had it with pickled cucumbers, which was very nice.
+And the aftertaste was good too.
+Heart-warming and aromatic.

-Overall, this one is a very good vodka at a superb price: 7,5
+Overall, this one is a very good vodka at a superb price.